a-h/templ/docs/docs/04-core-concepts/01-components.md

 ## Method components

-templ Components can be generated as methods on types
+templ components can be returned from methods (functions attached to types).

 Go code: